Stjaertfena/lab-1-branching/README.md

   ![Reset](./docs/reset-rebase.png)

-  History should now look like this, notice how `my-cool-feature-2` has been created from the original commit just before the merge.
+  History should now look like above, notice how `my-cool-feature-2` has been created from the original commit just before the merge.

 1. **_Dev-1_**: Now integrate the change from Dev-2's branch using `rebase` instead of `merge`
 ```